 1 teaspoons vanilla extract

 To make the cake

 Preheat oven to 350 degrees F/180 degrees C/Gas Mark 4.
-Grease and flour your pan with the extra butter and tapioca flour.
+Grease and flour a large tube pan with the extra butter and tapioca flour.

 In a small bowl, mix together flour, baking soda, and baking powder.

 Place unsweetened chocolate and butter in medium bowl.
 Pour boiling water over.
 Let sit for 1 minute to melt the chocolate chips and butter, then whisk until smooth.

 In the bowl of a stand mixer, beat eggs on medium high until light and fluffy–about 1 minute.
 Add sugar and continue to beat another minute.
 Add vanilla, beat to combine.

 Add butter-chocolate mixture, beat on high until fully incorporated and smooth.